Asking Not Why—but What and When

-Ask questions to find out how language fits into their day-to-day—rather than telling them what their day-to-day should look like.
+Ethnographic interviewing centers the discussion around your client/patient/student and/or care partner by wording questions in a way that allows them to share about themselves.
+Ask questions to find out how language fits into their day-to-day life—rather than telling them what their day-to-day life should look like.
 Being thoughtful about how you ask your questions creates authentic connections and leads to better outcomes.

 Let's start here: